kashansunday/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 Optimizing code before it's necessary can lead to overly complex and difficult-to-maintain software.
 It's often better to write clear, simple code first and optimize only when profiling identifies bottlenecks.

+# 2023-12-20
+- Today's programming wisdom is to prioritize code readability and maintainability over clever or complex solutions.
+Writing clean, well-structured code that is easy to understand and modify will save time and reduce errors in the long run, especially when working on large projects with multiple developers.
+This includes using clear variable names, commenting your code, and adhering to established coding conventions and best practices.
+Remember, code is read far more often than it is written, so strive to make it as understandable and maintainable as possible for your future self and others who may need to work with it.